project-sunbird/sunbird-commons/ingredients/developer-docs/install_medscdepcontent_p7.md

 - Run `sudo ./deploy-core.sh /ansible/inventories/`.
 This will setup all the sunbird core services.
 - Run `sudo ./deploy-proxy.sh /ansible/inventories/`.
 This will setup sunbird proxy services.

-# Step 6: Customize assets
-**TODO** This section will explain how to make cosmetic changed to Sunbird to give a custom look and feel.

-# Step 7: Customize sunbird
-**TODO** You can also build software extensions to Sunbird custom built to your requirements.
-Look forward to more detail here.

-# FAQ

-Q: I have run the DB scripts on the App server but I really want them on different machines.
-What do I do now?

-A: You could delete the app server and re-create.
-If you have any data you have copied, you should backup.
-Applications themselves are stateless and don't need a backup.
-If your DB was in use, then use the backup and restore mechanism to move the DB.
-To be on the safer side, take a backup of the disk and delete if the backup is not needed later.
-Otherwise, if it is a fresh installation, just delete the resource group (Azure) and re-run the Steps.